llt4l/iCULeak.py/README.md

 The issue can be somewhat mitigated by the following actions:
 1. Regularly purging existing configuration files from leaked credentials.
 2. Blocking autosave/autofill on CUCM.
 3. Enabling encryption of phone configuration files.
 Read more on that [here](https://www.cisco.com/c/en/us/td/docs/voice_ip_comm/cucm/security/8_5_1/secugd/sec-851-cm/secuencp.html).
-Note that this doesn't completely mitigate the issue, as the encryption password could be obtained from the phones' memory or through administrative access of CUCM.
+Note that this doesn't completely mitigate the issue, as the encryption password could be obtained from the phones' memory or through administrative access of CUCM - but it reduces the impact of a hacker/pentester dumping the configuraiton files.

 This tool utilises a lot of code from [Dirk-jan's tool adidnsdump](https://github.com/dirkjanm/adidnsdump) to extract a list of phone hostnames from ADIDNS over LDAP.
 To read more aboout the technique and tool, you can read the [associated blog post](https://dirkjanm.io/getting-in-the-zone-dumping-active-directory-dns-with-adidnsdump/).
 So credit goes to him for a lot of the code.